benna100/how-old-am-i/README.md

-All code is created by chatGPT
+Most of code is created by chatGPT